 In Wordplaygrounds, O'Connor also describes ways he and his students have taken poetry beyond the classroom walls--via a "Haiku Project" that brought together students from different grades and subjects--physical education, English, art, music, French, Spanish, and German--and instituting poetry readings and a year-capping poetry finale.

-O'Connor, who teaches at New Trier High School in Winnetka, Illinois, says Wordplaygrounds can be used in a poetry course, or the exercises can be used in other courses as good entry points to other types of writing, such as personal narratives, descriptive pieces, and autobiography.
+O'Connor, who teaches at New Trier High School in Winnetka, Illinois, says poetry exercises have uses beyond poetry units—they can be used in other courses as good entry points to other types of writing, such as personal narratives, descriptive pieces, and autobiography.

 The key, he says, is to give students practice at noticing and using language in creative fashion.
 He's seen students transfer their newfound language skills to reading and writing for other classes.
 "Kids will understand really playful passages in a novel that I'm confident they would not have come upon if they weren't in my poetry class."